hexagontk/hexagon/site/pages/index.md

 The main ports are:

-* [The HTTP server]: supports HTTPS, HTTP/2, mutual TLS, static files (serve and upload), forms processing, cookies, sessions, CORS and more.
+* [The HTTP server]: supports HTTPS, HTTP/2, WebSockets, mutual TLS, static files (serve and upload), forms processing, cookies, CORS and more.
-* [The HTTP client]: which supports mutual TLS, HTTP/2, cookies, form fields and files among other features.
+* [The HTTP client]: which supports mutual TLS, HTTP/2, WebSockets, cookies, form fields and files among other features.
 * [Template Processing]: allows template processing from URLs (local files, resources or HTTP content) binding name patterns to different engines.